A Model to Measure the Spread Power of Rumors: Related works

 \section{Related works}

+Rumors have been extensively studied in the fields of psychology, sociology, and epidemics for decades.
+Also, the problem of detecting and verifying rumors has been considered in recent years, and continuous progress has been made in this regard.
+Various approaches have been proposed for analyzing rumors in previous research.

-Rumor phenomenon is studied by psychologists and researchers in various research areas such as psychology, modeling, detecting, verifying, and preventing/controling rumors.
-In the area of psychology, as mentioned, Allport and Postman \cite{Allport1947} stated that the rumors are the product of two factors, "importance" and "ambiguity", which are two determining factors in the power of rumors.
-Harsin \cite{Harsin2006} presented the idea of the "Rumor Bomb", which means that a "Rumor Bomb" spreads the notion of the rumor into a political communication concept.
+In the area of psychology, as mentioned, \cite{Allport1947} stated that the rumors are the product of two factors, "importance" and "ambiguity", which are two determining factors in the power of rumors. \cite{Harsin2006} presented the idea of the "Rumor Bomb", which means that a "Rumor Bomb" spreads the notion of the rumor into a political communication concept.
 For Harsin, a "rumor bomb" extends the definition of rumor into a political communication concept with the following features: (i) a crisis of verification. (ii) a context of public uncertainty or anxiety about a political group, figure, or cause, which the rumor bomb overcomes or transfers onto an opponent. (iii) a partisan, which seeks to profit politically from the rumor bomb’s diffusion. (iv) a rapid diffusion via social media.
-In another research, Kumar and Geethakumari \cite{Kumar2014} explored the use of theories in cognitive psychology and proposed an algorithm that would use social media as a filter to separate misinformation from accurate information.
+In another research, \cite{Kumar2014} explored the use of theories in cognitive psychology and proposed an algorithm that would use social media as a filter to separate misinformation from accurate information.
 The cognitive process involved in the decision to spread information involves answering four main questions viz consistency of message, the coherency of the message, the credibility of the source, and general acceptability of message.
 They proposed an algorithm that uses the collaborative filtering property of social networks to measure the credibility of sources of information as well as the quality of news items.